spacetypeco/generative-typography-SU20/README.md

 ### 7:15pm 📖 Class Reading Discussion

-### 7:45pm 👩🏻‍💻 What Does Glitching Mean?
+### 7:45pm 👩🏻‍💻 The Aesthetics of Data Bending
-* Glitch Screens
-* Transcribing data types to another
-* Manipulating Data
+* The Aesthetics of Failure
+* John Cage, 4'33"
 * Glitch Art as Style & Statement
+* Examples of Digital Glitch Art
+* DIY Photo Glitch Exercise
+* Typography inspired by Glitch

 *~ break ~*